sapcc/limes/docs/developers/guide.md

 `$GOPATH/src` is where Go will put all your Go source code.
 You can change the GOPATH to whatever you like, but stick with it once set.

-In addition to the builtin checkers and testsuite runners in the `go` command, Limes runs checks from `golint`, so install that with
+In addition to the builtin checkers and testsuite runners in the `go` command, Limes runs checks from `golint`.
+It will be installed when you run `make check` for the first time, or you can install it manually with

 ```bash
 $ go get -u github.com/golang/lint/golint